Affordable Housing with Built-In Margin, Real Property Exit & Downside Protection

 Target Hold: up to 24 months (includes execution buffer)

-Phased unit sales allow for capital return as homes are delivered, reducing total hold exposure.
+Phased townhome sales allow for capital return as homes are delivered, reducing total hold exposure.

 Built-in margin at acquisition